Single Estate Coffee - BRAZIL, Fazenda Passeio, Sul de Minas, Minas Gerais, Brazil

 Headed by Adolfo Henrique Vieira Ferreira, the estate focuses on not only the production of fine coffees, but the preservation of the surrounding environment.
 Currently, 130 hectares are devoted to the production of coffee.
 The coffee is still today picked by hand, which is a rather rare occurrence for Brazil.

-The production method used is pulp natural processing.
-Widely used in Brazil, this process means the ripe cherries are pulped and most of the mucilage remains close to the parchment, generating a clean and mild cup, with a pleasant acidity that is free from unripe beans and has characteristic sweetness.
+The production method used is natural processing.
+Widely used in Brazil, this process means the ripe cherries are picked and dried with both the skin and mucilage, generating a rich yet mild cup, with a soft acidity and has a characteristic sweetness.

-The coffee is pulped the same day to avoid the possibility of fermentation.
-It is then dried on the patio for a few days before it is placed in the mechanical drier to finish.
-The coffee is rested for 45-60 day and then sorted to eliminate defects before it is readied for export.
+The coffee is dried on the patio, always being turned so as to avoid negative fermentation.
+The coffee is rested for 45-60 days and then sorted to eliminate defects before it is readied for export.

 There is a strong emphasis on social improvement as well.
 All of the local workers receive social support, such as schooling for their children, workforce training, and environmental education.